This page may contain elements which are considered Not Safe For Work.

 The aim of this campaign is to remind people that a woman has the right to dress as she wants and no outfit can justify such words or acts.

 This NSFW professional campaign titled 'A fragment of nudity doesn't mean consent' was published in France in February, 2020.
 It was created for the brand: HandsAway, by ad agency: TBWA.
-This Print medium campaign is related to the Public Interest, NGO industry and contains 7 media assets.
-It was submitted almost 3 years ago.
+This Print medium campaign is related to the Public Interest industry and contains 7 media assets.
+It was submitted about 4 years ago.

 Advertising Agency: TBWA\Paris, France